 |Zinc||3.64 mg||0.41 mg|

-Grits and oatmeal contain the same types of nutrients.
-At first it’s difficult to determine which one provides a higher percentage than the other.
-This causes many people to ask, which is more healthier grits or oatmeal?
+At first it’s difficult to determine which one provides a higher percentage of nutrients than the other.
+This causes many people to wonder which one is healthier.

-Grits are a healthy option also.
-They contain slightly fewer calories, less total fat and sugar.
-Grits provide a higher percentage of vitamin A, B6 and niacin.
+Grits contain slightly fewer calories, less total fat and sugar.
+They provide a higher percentage of vitamin A, B6 and niacin.

 You can’t go wrong with either option and which one you choose may come down to a specific goal.